Create a distributed API for your e-commerce store using Cloudflare and Turso

 npx wrangler login

 .
-This should open a new tab on your browser and you should see the request demonstrated below. - Next, Allow wrangler to make changes to your Cloudflare account to proceed.
-And, on success, you should see the following successful access grant message.
+This should open a new tab on your browser and you should see the request demonstrated below.

 In the next section, we'll be creating a Turso database and adding its database url and authentication token to the Cloudflare workers bindings passed as the second argument of the fetch function inside the worker's default export found inside src/workers.ts